kitsudaiki/OpenHanami/docs/inner_workings/core.md

-### Output-Segment
+### Output

-Output-Segments are similar to the Input-Segments.
+The o utput are similar to the input.

 ![Workflow-library](../img/Kyouko_output_segment.drawio)

-They have like the Input-Segments a 1:1 connection between in output-nodes and the segment-buffer.
+They have like the input a 1:1 connection between in output-nodes and the output-buffer.
 In additional they normalize the outgoing values to the range of 0.0-1.0 with the help of the classical sigmoid function:

 ![Workflow-library](../img/output_segment_function.png)

 ![Workflow-library](../img/output_segment_graph.png)

-The `x` are the values coming from the segment-buffer and the `f(x)` is the output of the network.
+The `x` are the values coming from the output-buffer and the `f(x)` is the output of the network.

 ## Templates

-At the moment the order and configuration of the Bricks and Segments of a Cluster are defined by strings in json-format.
+At the moment the order and configuration of the Bricks of a Cluster are defined by strings in a custom format.

-### Segment-Templates
+### Cluster-Templates

 ```
 version: 1
-segment_type: dynamic_segment
 settings:
-    max_synapse_sections: 100000
+    max_synapse_sections: 1000
-    sign_neg: 0.5

 bricks:
     1,1,1
         input: test_input